Hello and welcome.

 (It’s all rather wonderful, really).

-I also write a semi-regular newsletter, which you can sign up for at the bottom of this page.
+Oh, and I also write a fun and non-salesy newsletter, which I send every month.
+You can sign up for that at the bottom of this page, should you wish.